Idaho ADU Laws: Your Complete Guide

 ADU Laws in Other Magic Valley Cities

 Every city in the Magic Valley has its own zoning code and permit process.
-Idaho HB166 applies statewide, but the specific setbacks, size limits, and requirements differ by jurisdiction.
-We know all of them.
+The SB 1354 mandate only binds the larger cities (Twin Falls, Jerome, Burley); in the smaller cities, whether and how you can build an ADU is governed entirely by the local code.
+The specific setbacks, size limits, and fees differ by jurisdiction — we know all of them.

 Law Is One Thing.
 Your Specific Lot Is Another.